User Session Recording Technology for Security and Compliance Training Course

 Active Directory for Admins

-- Set up and configure Active Directory.
+- Install and configure Active Directory.

-- Set up a domain and define access rights of users and devices.
+- Create a domain and specify access rights for users and devices.

-- Manage users and machines through Group Policies.
+- Manage users and machines using Group Policies.

 - Control access to file servers.